ReViSE-EuroSpaceCenter/ReViSE-frontend/docs/CONTRIBUTING.md

 - The check must pass
 - The code must follow the code convention defined by Next.js

+## Additional info
-A non-blaming approach will be applied to avoid conflict and allow open, respectful communication and more focus on root cause analysis.
+- This repository uses a non-blaming approach to avoid conflict and allow open, respectful communication and more focus on root cause analysis
+- This repository uses the GitHub flow strategy as a branch system
+___

 Thanks for helping improve the project!